vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/english-workshop/2023-08-18-ielts-academic-writing-overview.md

   - IELTS Academic Test
 ---

-This note is part of my collection of proposed lessons for self-learning English.
+In this lesson, we will delve into the overview of the IELTS Academic Writing Test.
+The contents of this lesson are based on the Official Guidance of IELTS Academic Writing and written in both Vietnamese and English.
+Further information about the IELTS Academic Writing Test can be found [here](https://www.ielts.org/for-test-takers/test-format).
+Moreover, this lesson is part of my collection of proposed lessons for self-learning English.
 You can navigate the entire collection [here](/posts/2023/07/english-workshop/).
-The contents of this note are based on the Official Guidance of IELTS Academic Writing.
-Further information about the IELTS Academic Writing Test can be found [here](https://www.ielts.org/for-test-takers/test-format).

 # Mục Lục (Table of Contents)
 1. [Bản Tiếng Việt (Vietnamese version)](#vietnamese)